 i.
-Contrary to Regulation 4.7 and Appendix 2, the award of UCPD in Forensic Road Collision Investigation will only be classified as pass (when 40% or over is achieved in mark for classification) or fail (when under 40% is achieved in mark for classification).
+Contrary to Regulation 116, the award of UCPD in Forensic Road Collision Investigation will only be classified as pass (40% or over achieved in mark for classification) or fail (under 40% achieved in mark for classification).

-13. Forensic Road Collision Investigation CertHE, F41010
+7. Forensic Road Collision Investigation CertHE, F41010

-Owning board: ESD UG (AiTS)
+Owning board: ESD UG/AiTS